bitrix24/b24restdocs/api-reference/landing/page/methods/landing-landing-remove-entities.md

-# Deleting Related Entities
+# Remove Related Entities landing.landing.removeEntities

 {% note warning "We are still updating this page" %}

-Some data may be missing — we will complete it soon.
+Some data may be missing — we will complete it shortly.

 {% endnote %}